damirpolat/aslib-dashboard/README.md

-# shiny-selectors
+# visualize-selectors
 Interactive web app to help visualize the results of algorithm selection experiments.

-Run app.R script or build a Docker container from container directory.
+Run app.R or build a Docker container from container directory.